Dr Kenneth Omokhagbo Afebu

 Impact and vision:

-Before now, Kenneth has worked on the development of a smart system for detecting and quantifying gas leaks along a gas transmission line using machine learning and measurable pipe flow dynamics.
-His work and research experience also traverses the use of geophysical methods for subsurface investigation, rock core drilling for mineral exploration and groundwater assessment and development.
+Before this, Kenneth worked on the development of a smart system for detecting and quantifying gas leaks along gas transmission lines using machine learning and measurable pipe-flow dynamics.
+His research experience also includes resonance-based non-destructive testing for crack characterisation in additive manufacturing.
+In addition, his work spans the use of geophysical methods for subsurface investigation, as well as rock core drilling for mineral exploration and groundwater assessment and development.

 Kenneth holds a BSc (Hons) degree in Geology from the University of Ibadan, Nigeria, and a Master of Science degree in Applied Geophysics from the same university before coming to the UK for his Master of Science degree in Petroleum and Gas Engineering with distinction at the University of Salford.